John Clayton Cowell

 Major-General Sir John Clayton Cowell PC KCB (14 January 1832 – 29 August 1894) was a British Army officer and later Master of the Queen's Household and lieutenant-governor of Windsor Castle.

 Early life

-Clayton was born at Bean, near Canterbury, in 1832, the son of John Clayton Cowell and Frances Ann Hester, daughter of the Rev. Richard Brickenden.
+Clayton was born at Blean, near Canterbury, in 1832, the son of John Clayton Cowell and Frances Ann Hester, daughter of the Rev. Richard Brickenden.
 He was educated at the Royal Military Academy at Woolwich.
 In 1850, he joined the Royal Engineers, he served with the Baltic fleet and at Crimea, where he was aide-de-camp to General Sir Harry Jones and where he wounded himself on 10 August 1854 by accidentally discharging a revolver he had borrowed from Bartholomew Sulivan.
 He was sent to recuperate on the hospital ship Belleisle.

 Royal household

 Clayton returned to England, and from 1856 to 1866 he became governor to the young Prince Alfred, who in 1866 became the Duke of Edinburgh.
 Clayton performed the same role for a year with Prince Leopold until Leopold became 21.
 For his duties with the royal princess, he was appointed a Knight Commander of the Order of the Bath.

 In 1866 Clayton was appointed as Master of the Queen's Household and he retired from the Army in 1879 with the honorary rank of major-general.
 In 1892, he was appointed lieutenant-governor of Windsor Castle.
 He was, with the Queen's permission, responsible for having electric lights installed at Windor Castle.
 The town of Cowell, South Australia, was named in his honour.